GryffinX/Recipe_Sharing_Platform/README.md

 ## Tech Stack

-BitBook is built using a modern, modular stack for scalability and maintainability:
+BiteBook is built using a modern, modular stack for scalability and maintainability:

 - **Frontend**
   - [React.js](https://react.dev/) — Component-based UI library for building interactive interfaces.